gevent/gevent/doc/intro.rst

 ---------------

 The example above used :mod:`gevent.socket` for socket operations.
-If the standard :mod:`socket` module was used it would took it 3 times longer to complete because the DNS requests would be sequential.
+If the standard :mod:`socket` module was used the example would have taken 3 times longer to complete because the DNS requests would be sequential.
 Using the standard socket module inside greenlets makes gevent rather pointless, so what about module and packages that are built on top of :mod:`socket`?

-That's what monkey patching for.
+That's what monkey patching is for.
 The functions in :mod:`gevent.monkey` carefully replace functions and classes in the standard :mod:`socket` module with their cooperative counterparts.
-That way even the modules that are unaware of gevent can benefit from running in multi-greenlet environment.
+That way even the modules that are unaware of gevent can benefit from running in a multi-greenlet environment.

     >>> from gevent import monkey; monkey.patch_socket()
     >>> import urllib2 # it's usable from multiple greenlets now